astromam/Coronagraphs/README.md

 ![](./images/images_aplc_systeme_solaire_eng.png)* **Figure 1**: **Left**:
 Binary pupil apodisation for the Apodized Pupil Lyot Coronagraph (APLC) for a LUVOIR-like mission ([N’Diaye et al., 2016](http://iopscience.iop.org/article/10.3847/0004-637X/818/2/163/meta)).
-**Middle**: Coronagraphic image provided by the the coronagraph for wide spectral band of 10%.
+**Middle**: Image provided by the coronagraph for a wide spectral band of 10%.
 A dark zone with a 10^10 contrast is produced with the segmented telescope aperture. **Right**: Modeled multi-colored image of a solar system at 13.5 pc with a 12m telescope and the coronagraphic solution with 40h exposure time, in the absence of aberrations and in the presence of photon noise only.
-Linear and log scale inside and outside the high-contrast ragion, paving the way for the observation of habitable worlds (credit:
-L. Pueyo/M. N'Diaye/A. Roberge).
+Linear and log scale inside and outside the high-contrast ragion, paving the way for the observation of habitable worlds (credit: L. Pueyo/M. N'Diaye/A. Roberge).

 ### Prerequisites
 - Gurobi solver for Python.
 For installation and license, see instructions at